 But if that's not enough, or if you aren't sure if there's a performance improvement, you can check the Search Job Inspector for a debug message that indicates that the search is using a specific report acceleration summary.
 Here's an example:

 DEBUG: [thething] Using summaries for search, summary_id=246B0E5B-A8A2-484E-840C-78CB43595A84_search_admin_b7a7b033b6a72b45, maxtimespan=

 In this example, that last string of numbers,

 b7a7b033b6a72b45, corresponds to the Summary ID displayed on the Report Acceleration Summaries page.

 You can review the your report acceleration summaries and even manage various aspects of them with the Report Acceleration Summaries page in Manager.
 Go to Manager > Report Acceleration Summaries.

 The main Report Acceleration Summaries page enables you to see basic information about the summaries that you have permission to view.

 The Summary Status column reports on the general state of the summary and tells you when it was last updated with new data.
 Possible status values are Complete, Pending, Suspended, Not enough data to summarize, or the percentage of the summary that is complete at the moment.
-If you want to update a summary to the present moment, click its summary ID to go to its detail page and click Update to kick off a new summary-populating report.
+If you want to update a summary to the present moment, click its summary ID to go to its detail page and click Update to kick off a new summary-populating search.

 You cannot override summary suspension, but you can adjust the length of time that summaries are suspended by changing the value of the